-Tailor the degree to your own interests with an optional MBA concentration in Accounting, Finance, Human Resource Management, International Business, Investment, Marketing, Supply Chain Management, or Taxation.
+Tailor the degree to your own interests with an optional MBA concentration in Accounting, Finance, International Business, Marketing or Supply Chain Management.
 (Students in the dual-degree program may not earn the MBA Management Information Systems concentration.)
-No more than three graduate credits can be taken from units other than the College of Business.
-Elective courses must be approved by the Graduate Program Advisor in advance.

 - Complete AIM courses in at least 3 different disciplines.

-- Complete no more than 4 AIM, MBA Concentration, and Elective courses (12 credits) in any one discipline other than the discipline offering the MS degree.
+- Complete no more than 4 AIM, MBA Concentration, and Elective courses (12 credits) in any one discipline other than MIS.

 - Complete no more than 7 courses (21 credits) in MIS courses after completion of the MBA Core.

 - Complete graduate business courses in at least 7 different disciplines.